pyOpenSci/pyopensci.github.io/_posts/2023-06-14-pycon-maintainers-summit-python-packaging-talk-leah-wasser.md

     </figcaption>
 </figure>

-It was incredible.
 The people at the sprint were not the people who I expected.
 Many of them had significant technical skills and backgrounds.
 But many of them also had never committed to an open source project.
 Perhaps they had used subversion but not git / GitHub.
 Perhaps they knew python well but didn't know where to start in terms of contributing.

-At the sprints I was grateful to have [Luiz Irber](https://github.com/luizirber) and [David Nicholson](https://github.com/NickleDave) supporting the (larger-than-expected) group!
-Luiz served as editor for pyOpenSci years ago during one of our very first reviews.
-And David is now our editor in chief of pyOpenSci.

 In total we ended up with 8 pull requests submitted during the sprints and 2 others submitted after.
 Every pull request was from a new contributor to